Model Context Protocol (MCP) Tool Descriptions Are Smelly! Towards Improving AI Agent Efficiency with Augmented MCP Tool Descriptions: Threats to Validity

 \subsection{Construct validity}

 We identified smells by applying a threshold to the component-wise scores of tool descriptions, assuming that scores below the minimum viable threshold indicate meaningful deficiencies.
 This introduces several construct validity concerns.
 The choice of score three as the threshold is inherently subjective.
 Additionally, smell detection further relies on FM-based scoring, which is sensitive to the design of prompts and model-specific preferences.
 To reduce the subjectivity of the evaluation, we adopt a structured Likert-style analytic scoring over open-ended FM judgments following prior similar studies~\cite{wang2025can}.
-We justify the use of FMs rather than human annotators because FMs ultimately interpret tool descriptions within agentic workflows.
+We justify using FMs rather than human annotators because FMs ultimately interpret tool descriptions within agentic workflows.
 We further reduce model-specific bias through a multi-model LLM-as-jury setup spanning three model families and report inter-rater reliability.
+Finally, to validate the jury’s output, we conduct a human evaluation of a representative sample of tools and report agreement between the human evaluators and the jury.

+Also, the evaluation and augmentation of tool description components, such as \textit{Purpose}, \textit{Guidelines}, and \textit{Parameter Explanation}, can be optionally grounded in statically extracted source code, but this introduces implementation-specific threats.
+Source-code grounding is only possible for MCP servers with publicly available codebases and not feasible for proprietary MCP servers in MCP-Universe, such as PayPal.
+Also, our current extractor supports Python, JavaScript/TypeScript, and Go MCP servers using the common official SDK or FastMCP-style patterns.
+Tools implemented in other languages, closed-source servers, or unconventional frameworks may be missed, although the approach is extensible.
+Moreover, many MCP servers wrap upstream APIs, so some limitations may reside outside the local source code.
+Still, the extracted code, together with input and output schemas, exposes the MCP-level contract and provides stronger grounding than relying only on the original description.